 Readers have an understandable need to know some basic things about a report before they begin reading it: such as what is it about, why was it written, what's it for, for whom it written, and what are its main contents.
 Readers need a basic orientation to the topic, purpose, situation, and contents of a report—in other words, an introduction.

-Imagine that you were writing a recommendation report about CD-ROM computer devices.
+Imagine that, years ago, you were writing a recommendation report about CD-ROM computer devices.
 You might be tempted to use the introduction to discuss the background of compact disc development or its theoretical side.
 That might be good stuff to include in the report, and it probably belongs in the report—but not in the introduction, or at least not in much detail or length.

 For 10-page, doublespaced reports, introductions might average 1 page.
 On that one page, you might have three paragraphs, averaging 6 to 8 lines each.
 One of those paragraphs could be devoted to background information, to introducing the subject matter.
-But the other two paragraphs must do the job of introducing the report and orienting the reader to the report.
+But the other two paragraphs must do the job of introducing the report and orienting the reader to the report, as discused in the following.

 Common Elements of Introductions